scotthibbs/FDLog_Enhanced/README.txt

 Program README:

-	This program is 39 years old!!
+	This program is 39 years old in 2023!!
 And it keeps on going..

 	Alan K Biocca W6AKB (Formerly WB6ZQZ) Wrote this in 1984 using small c and it was titled "WB6ZQZ's Field Day Logging Program".
 In 2002, Mr Biocca